Feathers & Flesh

-Feathers & Flesh is the sixth studio album by the Swedish metal band Avatar, released on 13 May 2016.
-A concept album, it is the story of an owl who goes to war against an eagle after the eagle threatens to bring the day and end the owl's reign.
+Feathers & Flesh is the sixth studio album by Swedish heavy metal band Avatar, released on 13 May 2016.
+A concept album, it is the story of an owl who goes to war to bring on an eternal night and the eagle, who represents the day, fighting to stop her.
+An extended 2CD version titled Feathers & Flesh (In His Own Words) was released on June 2, 2017.
+It consists of the regular album and 15 spoken word interludes told by Eckerström, expanding on the story told on the regular tracks.

 Background

 After several tours supporting 2014's Hail the Apocalypse, Avatar entered the studio in December 2015 to begin recording a then unnamed follow-up studio album.
 The band split their time between three European studios — Castle Studios in Rohrsdorf, Germany, Suomenlinnan Studio in Helsinki, Finland, and Spinroad Studios in Lindome, Sweden.
 Acclaimed producer Sylvia Massy, noted for her work with Tool and Red Hot Chili Peppers, praised Avatar as 'relentless', noting singer Johannes Eckerström as having 'wild energy and charisma'.
 Keyboard arrangements for the album were made by Aron Parmerud.
 The start of recording sessions also coincided with multiple updates via the band's Instagram account, chronicling their time in the studio.
 Once recording finished, Avatar took part in Shiprocked 2016, then toured the southern United States with September Mourning and Saint Diablo.
 On 30 January 2016 in Dallas, Texas, Avatar performed the song For The Swarm, for the first time, the first original song since the release of their previous album.